 Formal training in Architecture & HCI

 Currently looking for a UX design role to work alongside a diverse team of thoughtful, hardworking and motivated researchers, designers, and engineers.

 Transitioned from working in Architecture in order to become a full time graduate student in the MHCI+D program at the University of Washington.

-Graduated from California Polytechnic University, San Luis Obispo with a Bachelor's of Architecture and moved to Seattle to begin a career in Architecture.
+Graduated from California Polytechnic University, San Luis Obispo with a Bachelor of Architecture.
+Soon after, I moved to Seattle to begin a career in Architecture.